Yggdrasil Logo

 Gnipahellir

-Gnipahellir is a cave located in a towering mountain that "welcomes" those who have managed to cross the Helvegen.
+Gnipahellir is a cave located in an imposing mountain that "welcomes" those who have managed to cross the Helvegen.
 From this cave, Garm watches over the gates of Helheim.

 Gjallarbrú Bridge